Balloon satellite: Pageos and the global network

-1965-1975: Success with flashing light beacons
+1965–1975: Success with flashing light beacons

 Bright balloon satellites are well visible and were measurable on fine-grained (less sensitive) photographic plates, even at the beginning of space travel, but there were problems with the exact chronometry of a satellite's track.
 In those days it could only be determined within a few milliseconds.

 Since satellites circle the earth at about 7–8 km/s, a time error of 0.002 second translates into a deviation of about 15 m.
 In order to meet a new goal of measuring the tracking stations precisely within a couple of years, a method of flashing light beacons was adopted around 1960.

 To build a three-dimensional measuring network, geodesy needs exactly defined target points, more so than a precise time.
 This precision is easily reached by having two tracking stations record the same series of flashes from one satellite.

-Flash technology was already mature in 1965 when the small electronic satellite Geos (later named Geos 1) was launched; along with its companion Geos 2, it brought about a remarkable increase in precision.
+Flash beacon technology was already mature in 1965 when the small electronic satellite Geos 1 was launched in November 1965.
+With its companion, Geos 2, that was launched in January 1968, the GEOS system brought about a remarkable increase in measurement precision.

 From about 1975 on, almost all optical measurement methods lost their importance, as they were overtaken by speedy progress in electronic distance measurement.
 Only newly developed methods of observation using CCD and the highly precise star positions of the astrometry satellite Hipparcos made further improvement possible in the measurement of distance.